urcoder4u/3-Checkers/README.md

 # 3-Checkers
-* A GUI based python program which lets you play checkers in 3 modes: human VS human, AI VS human and AI VS AI.
+* A GUI and AI based python program which lets you play checkers in 3 modes: human VS human, computer VS human and computer VS computer.
 * Uses Mini-Max Algorithm to find the appropriate move to be taken by AI.
 * Rules of the game is same as a standard checkers game.
 * Implemented using OOPS concept.